evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 ## Considerations
-- This is not an official Twilio Sendgrid repository.
+- This is not an official Twilio SendGrid repository.
 - As this is a personal work, updates will be published at non-standard intervals.
 You are of course free to take the code and shape as you wish

 ## Limitations